 Tourists from all over the world want to visit the Taj Mahal, the biggest fort constructed ever for the Maharajas.
 It features classic Indian architecture and requires a nominal fee to access.
 Since then, the Taj Mahal has been turned into a museum and has been designated by UNESCO as an iconic symbol of global human culture.

-The Taj Mahal has highly strict entry rules, and travellers should arrive with tour guides to guarantee that they understand where to go as well as what to see in every chamber.
+The Taj Mahal has highly strict entry rules, and travelers should arrive with tour guides to guarantee that they understand where to go as well as what to see in every chamber.
 Also, foreign tourists visiting the Taj Mahal in Agra should be wary of being scammed, hence, hiring a guide is preferential.

-The Taj Mahal in Agra, India is one of the world’s most famous tourist attractions.
+I must say the Taj Mahal in Agra, India is one of the world’s most famous tourist attractions.
 It is, in fact, a verified world marvel that every tourist should include on their list of must-sees.

 Rabindranath Tagore described it as “a teardrop on the cheek of the universe.”
 Of course, the Taj Mahal is an architectural masterpiece erected out of tremendous love and remembrance, a structure that has caused millions of people to feel the warmth of love without being in it, a structure that has made Agra a renowned and extensively frequented tourist destination in India.